Python-Acoustic-Modeling-Project/main-repo/README.md

 + Limited to environments where Python and its dependencies are properly installed.
 + GUI performance may vary with large audio files due to the Tkinter framework's simplicity.
 + Designed for evaluating single audio samples at a time.
++ Only WAV and MP3 audio files are supported.

 Contributors
 -